 Employers from every industry are using assessment centres.
 However, they're most common for graduate schemes, retail employers and businesses like call centres.

 Employers find them useful as someone might come across very well at an interview, but not actually live up to expectations.
-At an assessment centre, an employer can find out more about you and through the tasks they get a much clearer idea of how you might perform if employed.
+At an assessment centre, an employer can find out more about you and through the tasks they get a much clearer idea of how you might do if employed.

 Assessments may involve written tests, group activities with other candidates and interviews.